-Classes do not appear on this blueprint; methods are represented by nodes and invocations by directed edges.
-The behavioral blueprint uses the two metrics described in the structural blueprint for the width and height of a method.
+Classes do not appear on this blueprint.
+Methods are represented by nodes and invocations by directed edges.
+The blueprint uses the two metrics described in the previous blueprint for the width and height of a method.
 In addition to the shape, node color indicates a property: